 Department of Chemistry

-It is with heavy hearts that we share that Russell Hopson, NMR Supervisor and well-respected member of the Brown Chemistry staff succumbed to glioblastoma in July 2025.
+It is with heavy hearts that we share that Russ Hopson, NMR Supervisor and well-respected member of the Brown Chemistry staff, died of glioblastoma in July 2025.

 Russel Hopson